wpilibsuite/frc-docs/source/docs/software/commandbased/pid-subsystems-commands.rst

 ~~~~~~~~~~~~~~~~~~

 What does a PIDCommand look like when used in practice?
 The following
-examples are from the GyroDriveCommands example project (TODO: link):
+examples are from the GyroDriveCommands example project:

+.. todo:: Link to GyroDriveCommands example after merge

 .. code-block:: java